-- · Successfully complete all assignments and homework activities. - Successfully master quizzes covering concepts from the textbooks & online lectures/discussions. - · Attend each scheduled lab meeting as well as participate in activities and discussions in an active and collegial fashion.
+- Successfully complete all assignments and homework activities. - Successfully master quizzes covering concepts from the textbooks & online lectures/discussions. - Attend each scheduled lab meeting as well as participate in activities and discussions in an active and collegial fashion.

-Note: Please be aware that the university has the expectation that for each credit hour a course is worth, students should spend between 3 and 31⁄2 total hours per week on that course.
+Note: (https://sites.auburn.edu/admin/universitypolicies/ Policies/CreditHourPolicy.pdf) Please be aware that the university has the expectation that for each credit hour a course is worth, students should spend between 3 and 31⁄2 total hours per week on that course.
 So, for EDMD 3300 (a 2 credit hour course) students should expect to spend 6-7 hrs per week working on assignments, studying for quizzes and completing other activities for the class.
 These numbers are true for a regular semester-long class that does not include a lab component.
-For classes that have lab components, such as EDMD 3300, the lab work is in addition to the inclass work.
+For classes that have lab components, such as EDMD 3300, the lab work is in addition to the in-class work.
 As a rule, the 6-7 hr expectation is an "average" expectation.
 Some weeks, the time required will be lighter than others.
 Some weeks, it will be heavier.
 Also, some students may require a fewer number of hours spent in class preparation.
-This University expectation can be found in the online Student Policy eHandbook:https://sites.auburn.edu/admin/universitypolicies/Policies/Cre ditHourPolicy.pdf

-7. Course Content: Key: CRE=Cennamo, Ross, Ertmer Text
+7. Course Content: Key: CRE=Cennamo, Ross, Ertmer Text; OL=Online Activities